YosefLab/Cassiopeia/README.md

 4. [Optional] To use fast versions of Neighbor-Joining and UPGMA, install [CCPhylo](https://bitbucket.org/genomicepidemiology/ccphylo/src/master/) then set ccphylo_path in the config.ini file in the cassiopeia directory.

 5. Install Cassiopeia by first changing into the Cassiopeia directory and then `pip3 install .`.
 To install dev and docs requirements, you can run `pip3 install .[dev,docs]`.

+6. [Optional] To use tools built for the analysis of spatial lineage tracing datasets, you can install Cassiopeia with `pip install .[spatial]`.
+In order to do s

 To verify that it installed correctly, try running our tests with `pytest`.